-Mitochondrial ribosomal RNA genes generally contain fewer differences than the protein coding genes and thus are less likely to distinguish effectively among closely related species.
-Variable domains containing insertions or deletions interspersed among conserved regions make sequence comparisons among RNA genes more difficult.
+The mitochondrial protein-coding genes generally contain more differences than the ribosomal genes and thus are more likely to distinguish effectively among closely related species.
+Sequence comparisons among protein-coding genes are easier because they generally lack insertions or deletions frequently present in ribosomal genes.

-Percent identity plot (PIP) analysis of complete mitochondrial genomes
+Percent identity plot (PIP) analysis of complete mitochondrial genomes.
+The protein-coding genes generally show more differences between species than the ribosomal genes.